J-Siu/johnsiu.com/content/blog/hugo-empty-homepage.md

 brew install hugo
 ```

-> If your brew formula path is different, check below for how to locate it.
+> If you have a different brew formula path, check below for how to locate it.

 Now your Hugo is rollback to 0.56.3.
 Switch to your hugo site directory and everything should back to normal.